MarkEdmondson1234/googleCloudRunner/README.md

 This is what is used to deploy this package as a Dockerimaeg to the public googleComputeEngineR docker image project.

+Its probably easiest in this case to make [this a trigger on GitHub push](https://console.cloud.google.com/cloud-build/triggers), which you can do online with the same cloudbuild.yml file, but as an instructive example:

 ```r
 library(containerit)